 Growth between emerging, developing, and mature markets continue to show disparities.
 Globalization is speeding up the process of acquiring capital, goods, and markets around the world, including an expansion in the number of international employees eager to relocate or join these business ventures.

-As jurisdictions begin to offer more incentives for foreign companies looking for new markets, existing businesses can restructure or relocate with the aim of maximizing value while minimizing taxes and other financial, employee, and rental costs.
+As jurisdictions begin to offer more incentives for foreign companies looking for new markets, existing companies can use restructuring as a means of more effective business expansion or relocation strategies with the aim of maximizing value while minimizing taxes and other financial, employee, and rental costs.
 This strategy provides them with a competitive advantage over other companies.

 Intellectual Protections (IP) and Liability Concerns